GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 ##### IDP

 The IDP includes a script to create deployment PRs.
-It relies on [`gh`](https://cli.github.com/), the Github cli--install that first and get it connected to the identity-idp repo.
+It relies on [`gh`](https://cli.github.com/), the Github cli.
+Install that first (`brew install gh`) and get it connected to the identity-idp repo.
 Then, run the script to create a PR:

 Use `scripts/create-deploy-pr` to create a new deployment PR: